 The planet’s future is under threat

-At COP21 in Paris, nations finally recognised the existential risks of climate change and urgent need to reduce emissions.
+At the 2015 COP21 in Paris, nations around the world finally recognised the existential risks of climate change and urgent need to reduce emissions.

 An ambitious target was set: “well below” two degrees Celsius above pre-industrial levels.
 There’s just one problem; Pledges to reduce emissions don’t even come close to enabling achievement of that target.

 As environmental activist Naomi Klein said, “It’s a very strange thing to cheer for setting a target that you are knowingly failing to meet”.

 And what are the consequences of runaway climate change?
 Extreme heat waves, declining global food stocks, loss of ecosystems and biodiversity, and life-threatening sea level rises are all likely possibilities.

 The world needs a clean energy future, now

 The urgency of addressing climate change requires rapid adoption of renewable energy.